Best Herbal Supplements to Feed a Horse in Winter

 But we all love our horses and want the best for them, so why don’t we give them better nutrition and care so that our horses thrive?

-Since temperatures are much colder, horses in winter need more energy to maintain body warmth.
+Since temperatures are much colder, horses need more energy in winter to maintain body warmth.
 Imagine a horse out in the cold for hours and hours each day.

 A Silver Lining Herbs employee measuring out supplements for horses